jahto/HSLDataKafkaExample/README.md

 ### TrafficDataContracts

 The name in itself should be quite self-explaining.

+### DBDataContracts

+Separate sub-project because the classes and interfaces contain annotations that would require setting up a database url and other properties, even if they are not needed.

+### DBFeeder

+Just reads static GTFS data from queues and saves it to any kind of database available.

 ## To do
 - Test Avro as the internal serialization format instead of JSON.
 Just for the fun of it,